 - Senior manager involvement to ensure appropriate resources and support to complete reviews in a timely fashion

-- The VIP toolkit, which provides sponsors with information to assist them in preparing required submissions
+- The VIP toolkit, which provides developers with information to assist them in preparing submissions

 - Review benefits, including VIP review teams, stopping the review clock, pre-review feedback, and post-review feedback.

-We also established a new type of veterinary master file (VMF), which sponsors may use to engage in early discussions and exchange information with CVM regarding research and pre-investigational development.
-Sponsors may also use this VMF when submitting information to support a CVM determination as to whether an ACTP or IGA is sufficiently low risk that the agency does not intend to object to marketing of the product without prior FDA approval.
+We also established a new type of veterinary master file (VMF), which developers may use to engage in early discussions and exchange information with CVM regarding research and pre-investigational development.
+Developers may also use this VMF when submitting information to support a CVM determination as to whether an ACTP or IGA in animals is sufficiently low risk that the agency does not intend to object to marketing of the product without prior FDA approval.
 The file allows for confidential exchange of information without triggering user fees.

-Next Steps: We will update the VIP toolkit with additional resources and helpful documents as available, refine our internal processes and procedures for handling VIP benefits based on lessons learned from their use, and work with sponsors to continue to develop alternative strategies for generating data.
+Next Steps: We will continue to update the VIP toolkit with additional resources and helpful documents as available, refine our internal processes and procedures to facilitate efficient application of the VIP benefits based on lessons learned from their use, and work with developers to continue to develop alternative strategies for generating data.

-To ensure the efficiency of our regulatory process, we continue to develop helpful tools that will assist sponsors with submitting data and information in support of the development of IGAs in animals and ACTPs.
-We invite sponsors to establish a dialogue very early in the product development process and encourage frequent communications and meetings to expeditiously answer questions and address submission-related issues.
-Additionally, we develop processes that support internal consistency and collaboration so that sponsors can better predict the regulatory pathway for their specific product.
+To ensure the efficiency of our regulatory process, we continue to develop helpful tools that will assist developers with submitting data and information in support of the development of IGAs in animals and ACTPs.
+We invite developers to establish a dialogue very early in the product development process and encourage frequent communications and meetings to expeditiously answer questions and address submission-related issues.
+Additionally, we have developed processes that support internal consistency and collaboration so that developers can better predict the regulatory approach for their specific product.

-We encourage sponsors to interact with us early in the process through pre-investigational development meetings.
-These meetings facilitate early exchange of information, thereby ensuring efficient movement through the approval process for the specific IGA(s) in animals or ACTP(s).
+We encourage developers to interact with us early in the process through pre-investigational development meetings.
+These meetings facilitate early exchange of information, thereby ensuring efficient movement through the review process for the specific IGA(s) in animals or ACTP(s).

 We established working groups comprised of subject matter experts that collaboratively work on improving both pre- and post-market regulatory efficiency and predictability.
 For example, the Emerging Technologies Regulatory Status (ETRS) working group developed a process for responding to new product inquiries.
-First, sponsors provide specific information in response to a set of questions.
+First, developers provide specific information in response to a set of questions.
 Then, the ETRS working group uses this preliminary information to determine the appropriate oversight and regulatory approach for the proposed product.
 For example, the ETRS working group may evaluate the risk for a possible determination that we intend to exercise enforcement discretion (i.e., a determination that an ACTP or IGA is sufficiently low risk that the agency does not intend to object to marketing of the product without prior FDA approval) for a specific IGA in an animal or ACTP.
-The ETRS working group would then communicate these decisions to the sponsor.
-Additional working groups, such as the Emerging Technologies Focus Group, regularly meet to discuss and address unique challenges that sponsors face when pursuing the approval of products utilizing these technologies.
-Finally, we furthered our collaboration with other centers across FDA and other regulatory agencies (e.g., EPA and USDA) through the development of inter-agency working groups such as the Biotechnology Working Group and through inter-agency work in response to executive orders such as the one on Advancing the Bioeconomy.
+The ETRS working group would then communicate these decisions to the developer.
+Additional working groups, such as the Emerging Technologies Focus Group, regularly meet to discuss and address unique challenges that developers face when seeking FDA review of products utilizing these technologies.
+Finally, we furthered our collaboration with other centers across FDA and other regulatory agencies (e.g., EPA and USDA) through inter-agency working groups such as the Biotechnology Working Group and through inter-agency work in response to executive orders such as the one on Advancing the Bioeconomy.

 Next Steps: We continue to refine our current eSubmitter templates and are developing new eSubmitter templates for other submission types.
 We also continually develop and refine our internal process documents and working groups, including those related to the VIP.
 We are working with international regulatory agencies to support better communication and regulatory cooperation regarding emerging technologies.
-This involves, when possible, engaging in scientific discussions, sharing experiences, and discussing other topics impacting approval of IGAs in animals and ACTPs and, when sponsors request it, a cooperative product review process.
+This involves, when possible, engaging in scientific discussions, sharing experiences, and discussing other topics impacting FDA review of IGAs in animals and ACTPs.
 Other resources in development include: